BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 ## Active Interventions

-We define active interventions to be those which involve contact tracing or testing.
+Active interventions are defined to be those which involve contact tracing or testing.
 There are three events in the ABM which can be the initial trigger for an active intervention:
 1. developing symptoms (true covid-19 or not) in the community
 2. testing positive for covid-19
 3. hospitalisation (clinical diagnosis alone, or combined with a positive test result)